TuralIslamli/currency-converter/README.md

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-React, redux-toolkit, redux-saga and scss were used.
+Were used react, redux-toolkit, redux-saga and scss.
 Designed for desktop and mobile extensions

 ## Api information